dltxio/idem-mobile/README.md

 Given an Idem user,
 When they visit demo.idem.com.au,
 And they scan the QR code via the app,
-And OK to sharing data on the app to demo.idem.com.au,
+And agree to share data on the app to demo.idem.com.au,
 Then their ID is posted from the app to demo.idem.com.au's API, And their Idem signature is verified,
 And their personal data is updated at demo.idem.com.au